You want smart political talk without the meltdowns?

 That's 877-817-8335.

-You know, there was an article in the Daily Caller back to healthcare, and it says that Paul Ryan literally was begging his fellow Republican House members to vote for the Obamacare replacement bill.
+All right, as we roll along, you know, there was an article in the Daily Caller, back to healthcare, and it says that Paul Ryan literally was begging his fellow Republican House members to vote for the Obamacare replacement bill.

-And according to the detailed account in the Washington Post, he got down on a knee to plead with Representative Don Young Thursday night before they were supposed to vote, and they was still undecided.
+And according to the detailed account in the Washington Post, he got down on a knee to plead with Representative Don Young Thursday night before they were supposed to vote, and they were still undecided.

 And when he finished with Young, he spent 10 minutes in an animated discussion with Mo Brooks.